Kris Jenner Laughs At The Idea Of Kylie And Travis Getting Married, Jokes About Wedding On ‘KUWTK’ Season 32

 Kris Jenner made a cryptic yet humorous response when asked about the idea of her youngest daughter, Kylie, getting married to her rapper boyfriend, Travis Scott.

-On Thursday, the Keeping Up With The Kardashians star was spotted leaving L.A.’s hotspot, Nobu, after a dinner date with longtime boyfriend Corey Gamble.
+On Thursday, the Keeping Up With the Kardashians star was spotted leaving L.A.’s hotspot, Nobu, after a dinner date with longtime boyfriend Corey Gamble.
 The Kardashian-Jenner matriarch seems to be in a good mood as she was all smiles coming out of the restaurant.

 As the couple made their way to the car, a paparazzo asked Kris if Kylie’s boyfriend, Travis, already has her blessing to marry her youngest daughter.
 The momager seemed to find the question amusing and just let out a laugh.

 Although Kris did not give a clear response to the question, many were quick to assume that the mother of six may not be ready to see her youngest daughter make a trip down the aisle soon.
-Afterall, the Life of Kylie star is only 20 and has been dating Travis for only a few months.
+After all, the Life of Kylie star is only 20 and has been dating Travis for only a few months.

 However, the 61-year-old socialite is not closing any doors when it comes to Kylie’s future wedding.
-In fact, Kris joked about documenting her youngest daughter’s wedding in their hit reality show Keeping Up With The Kardashians.
+In fact, Kris joked about documenting her youngest daughter’s wedding in their hit reality show Keeping Up With the Kardashians.

-In an interview with The Hollywood Reporter, Kris revealed that she made a joke about the show’s longevity when they first started, adding that it will feature Kylie’s wedding on season 32.
+In an interview with the Hollywood Reporter, Kris revealed that she made a joke about the show’s longevity when they first started, adding that it will feature Kylie’s wedding on Season 32.

 “When we first started, I jokingly said, ‘We’ll be on season 32, Kylie gets married.’
 I was kidding, and here we are, and it’s season 14, so be careful what you wish for.”

-It’s no secret that Keeping Up With The Kardashians has documented numerous marriages, breakups, and even birth of more children in the family.
+It’s no secret that Keeping Up With the Kardashians has documented numerous marriages, breakups, and even birth of more children in the family.
 Considering Kylie’s fame, it’s pretty likely that she will share that special day with millions of her fans worldwide.

 Happy birthday my beauty, @Kyliejenner!
 20 today!!
 I am so proud of the young woman you have become.
 Kind, generous, hard-working, funny and beautiful inside and out.
 You are one of a kind, and I'm grateful every day that God gave me you.
 I love being your mommy!
 There is so much ahead for you, my angel, and I can't wait to see what your 20s has in store!!
 I love you more than you will ever know!
 Mommy xo

-Meanwhile, Kylie and Travis seem to have a smooth sailing relationship.
+Meanwhile, Kylie and Travis seem to have a smooth-sailing relationship.
 Just recently, the “Goosebumps” rapper gifted the 20-year-old fashion and cosmetics mogul a customized butterfly necklace.
 The $60,000 piece of jewelry boasts 28 karats of VVS diamonds.

 According to reports, Travis tapped jeweler Elliot Avianne two weeks prior to Kylie’s birthday.
 Apparently, the necklace was inspired by his single “Butterfly Effect.”